charleseke/aws-cloud-compliance-code/README.md

 Instead of checking if resources are configured correctly after they’re deployed, IaC ensures they’re deployed correctly in the first place.
 IaC eliminates the gap between deployment and compliance validation.
 - Secure S3 bucket with public access blocked and encryption enabled
 - AWS Config rule that checks for a strong IAM password policy
+- AWS Config rule that checks if S3 buckets have server-side encryption enabled

 ## Service Control Policies
 Organizational-level guardrails that set boundaries on what actions can be performed across all AWS accounts in your organization.